Pakistani cuisine: Foreign influences

-In addition to the traditional food, fast food is also very famous across the country.
-In big cities, there is a presence of outlets of many International Fast Food Restaurants that includes KFC, McDonald's, Pizza Hut, Subway, Domino's, Burger King, Hardee's, Papa John's Pizza, Dunkin' Donuts, Baskin-Robbins and Taco Bell etc.
+In addition to the traditional food, fast food is also very popular across the country.
+In big cities, there are many international fast food restaurants, such as KFC, McDonald's, Pizza Hut, Subway, Domino's, Burger King, Hardee's, Papa John's Pizza, Dunkin' Donuts and Baskin-Robbins.

-Occasionally, many people in Pakistan have dinner outside at a restaurant with foreign-influenced food, such as Western, Arab and Chinese dishes.
-Many westernized, Chinese restaurants and fast food outlets are dotted in all urban parts of Pakistan.
-The Punjab and Sindh provinces, where the majority of urban chains of many American, European and British restaurants have opened in many metropolitan cities, such as Karachi, Lahore, Faisalabad, Islamabad-Rawalpindi, Gujranwala, Peshawar, Multan, Hyderabad, Quetta, Sargodha, Bahawalpur, Sialkot, Sukkur, Larkana and many others.
-Marketing and advertisements have made these a haven for social and modern spots for all Pakistanis to try out.
+Occasionally, people in Pakistan dine out at restaurants with foreign-influenced food, such as Western, Arab and Chinese dishes.
+There are many westernized, Chinese restaurants and fast food outlets in urban parts of Pakistan.
+In the Punjab and Sindh provinces, the majority of urban chains of many American, European and British restaurants have opened in many metropolitan cities, such as Karachi, Lahore, Faisalabad, Islamabad-Rawalpindi, Gujranwala, Peshawar, Multan, Hyderabad, Quetta, Sargodha, Bahawalpur, Sialkot, Sukkur, Larkana and many others.
+Marketing and advertisements have attracted Pakistanis to try them out.

-Outside Pakistan, Pakistani cuisine is prevalent in countries, where there are large Pakistani communities present.
+Outside Pakistan, Pakistani cuisine is prevalent in countries where there are large Pakistani communities present.

-Pakistani food makes use of fresh hand-pounded masalas.
-Ghee is used, but the main component of the meal or a dish is meat (beef, lamb, chicken, goat, or fish), and vegetables are sparingly used.
-Surprisingly, Pakistani food also makes extensive use of olive oil.
-Sparingly used vegetables does not mean there is no vegetarian food on the menu.
+Pakistani food makes use of fresh, hand-pounded masalas.
+Ghee is used, but the main component of the meal or a dish is meat (beef, lamb, chicken, goat, or fish), vegetables or Pulses.
 Since the cuisine is very similar to Punjabi-style of cooking, tikka, simmered dals, tawa sabzi, and chaat feature here.